transcend-io/encrypt-web-streams/README.md

 # Encrypt Web Streams

-A WebAssembly-powered, truly streaming AES-256-GCM implementation for Node.js and the web.
+A WebAssembly-powered, truly streaming AES-256-GCM implementation for the modern web.
 This library wraps the Rust [`aes-gcm-stream`](https://lib.rs/crates/aes-gcm-stream) crate and provides a TransformStream API.

 ## Features

 - **True streaming**: Encrypt/decrypt chunk-by-chunk without buffering the entire payload in JavaScript.
 - **High performance**: Leverages Rust's optimized AES-GCM implementation via WebAssembly.
-- **Node.js and Web support**: Works in both Node.js and browser environments.
+- **Web native**: Works in browser environments with zero dependencies.
 - **One-shot or streaming**: Use in single-call mode or stream mode depending on your needs.

 ## Table of Contents